 Stalmaster and Kaiser (1998) clearly demonstrated that recreationists affected foraging time by eagles on the main river; but the consequences for individuals, or to the population as a whole, is unknown.
 Watson and Pierce (2001) monitored 3 telemetered eagles intensely for 25 days, and did not find their foraging activities greatly affected by human activities.
 However, of the birds with transmitters, those 3 birds may have been the most tolerant of human disturbance.
-All the wintering birds they studied that returned to the Skagit remained in the local area for several weeks in spite of existing human activities (Watson and Pierce 2001).
-Hansen and Hodges (1985) suggested that fall and winter foraging success may directly affect the birds ability to successfully reproduce the following spring.
+All the wintering birds they studied that returned to the Skagit remained in the local area for several weeks in spite of existing human activities (Watson and Pierce Hansen and Hodges (1985) suggested 2001). that fall and winter foraging success may directly affect the birds ability to successfully reproduce the following spring.
 Since most of the eagles wintering on Washington rivers breed further north, the affect on reproduction would not be evident in the population of Washington breeders.
-Despite the reduction of feeding due to disturbances, Taylor (1989) and Utzinger et al. (1993) indicate an increasing trend in wintering bald eagle numbers on the Skagit River between 1982 and 1993.
+Despite the reduction of feeding due to disturbances, Taylor (1989) and Utzinger et al. (1993) indicated an increasing trend in wintering bald eagle numbers on the Skagit River between 1982 and 1993.

+Becker (2002) reported that construction of a large industrial facility at the Hanford nuclear site on the Columbia River 460 m from a small roost did not appear to affect use of the roost or behavior of the birds.
 In a study of wintering eagle response to military activities at Ft.
 Lewis, Washington, Stalmaster and Kaiser (1997) reported that, although some sensitive eagles left the area during firing, most were not overly disturbed by artillery and small arms fire.
 Habituation to regular events and the need for the food and habitat in the area caused eagles to be tolerant of firing exercises.
 Heavy artillery impacts as close as 1 km were tolerated, but low helicopter overflights (<300 m) and close boat encounters (<100 m) caused most eagles to flush.
 The military activity at Fort Lewis was not disruptive enough to preclude high eagle use of the area.